KamilPiekutowski/SupaDataLLC/README.md

 # SupaDataLLC
-Repo that will contain codes and docs for projects
+Repo that will contain codes and docs for SupaData LLC projects